France regional vote enters round 2 after record-low turnout | DW | 27.06.2021

 The final outcome would decide the assemblies for mainland France's 13 regions and 96 departments.

-A poll cited by the French AFP news agency projected that just 36% of voters plan to cast their ballots on Sunday
+A poll cited by the French AFP news agency projected that just 36% of voters planned to cast their ballots on Sunday

 Last Sunday, the first round saw a defeat for President Emmanuel Macron's ruling party, the Republic on the Move (LREM), which is on course to win none of the 13 regions.
 It was also disappointing for far-right leader Marine Le Pen.